groonga/groonga/doc/source/reference/commands/config_set.rst

 Required parameters
 ^^^^^^^^^^^^^^^^^^^

-There is one required parameter.
+There are required parameters.

-.. _config-get-key:
+.. _config-set-key:

 ``key``
 """""""